drisspg/driss_torch/README.md

 Could use .ini but this more fun.

+#### Tip (Maybe unsafe?)
+The total install command from scratch can take a second.
+If you want a faster dev flow cd into build and once you change your sources of the lib just run `ninja` to rebuild the shared library.
+This will not work if you are adding and deleting files.
 ## Intended Usage
 You should be able to grab the ops by doing something like